leppekja/laggingindicators/content/posts/trumps-data-visualization-team-needs-help.md

 ![Alternative chart showing egg prices in comparison to other food items](/posts/images/alt_eggs_labeled.png)

 I even left it as a screenshot.
 No need to get fancy.
-These comparison groups really highlight how dramatic the changes in egg prices has been since 2021.
-With more time, I would embed the link into the chart note to the [APHIS article](https://www.aphis.usda.gov/livestock-poultry-disease/avian/avian-influenza/hpai-detections/commercial-backyard-flocks)
+These comparison groups really highlight how dramatic the changes in egg prices has been since 2021; at the same time, it is easy to interpret the costs.

+With more time, I would embed the link into the chart note to the [APHIS article](https://www.aphis.usda.gov/livestock-poultry-disease/avian/avian-influenza/hpai-detections/commercial-backyard-flocks), and add line labels for each category at the end of the chart (the colors overlap too much).
+Also, the text color for bananas category is black instead of blue, so would want to adjust that.

 ## Overall